iSkane

 Attack Attack!
 Someday Came Suddenly1.0

-Arctic Monkeys Whatever People Say I Am...3.5
+Arctic Monkeys Whatever People Say I Am, That's What I'm Not3.5

 Arctic Monkeys Humbug3.0

-Amon Amarth Twilight Of The Thunder God2.5
+Amon Amarth Twilight of the Thunder God2.5

 Amia Venera Landscape The Long Procession4.0